-Say you’re a family-friendly gastro pub with an extensive craft beer menu.
-Within the Facebook Ads Manager, create an audience that fits one or more of your restaurant’s buyer personas, like men between the ages of 25 and 55 who have children, live within a 10 mile radius of your location, and have liked a beer-related page on Facebook.
+How this might work: Say you’re a family-friendly gastropub with an extensive craft beer menu.
+Within the Facebook Ads Manager, create an audience that fits one or more of your restaurant’s buyer personas, like men between the ages of 25 and 55 who have children, live within a 10-mile radius of your location, and have liked a beer-related page on Facebook.
 This audience can then be saved to use to target future Facebook ads.

 Then, exclude the custom audiences built from your customer lists and website visitors so only new people will see your ads.

 Your ad copy should include a short statement about why someone would be interested in your restaurant.
-You should expect less interest in your Facebook ad when targeting new customers, and you should also expect to spend more money when advertising to new customers over a longer period of time.
+You should expect less interest in your Facebook ad when targeting new customers, and you should also expect to spend more money when advertising to new customers over a longer period.

-5. Every ad you run should be two ads.
+5. Every ad you run should actually be two ads

 The reason why lies in how Facebook displays your ads.
 Facebook’s goal is to get you the best ad results for your budget.
 If you run one ad targeting everyone in your local market, Facebook will put your ad in front of the people that would most likely be interested in the ad.
 Unfortunately, that will skew the ad results and end up displaying the ad to your already interested audience.